 Even relatively cheap micro four-thirds cameras are capable of high ISO settings without adding in too much noise.

-This is good news for motorsports fans as you never know when the clouds are going to roll in to try and spoil your afternoon.
+This capability is good news for motorsports fans as you never know when the clouds will roll in to try and spoil your afternoon.

 You will also introduce a lot of digital noise if you try to increase the exposure of an under-exposed shot in post-processing.